 Davi is a graphic designer in Los Angeles and her artwork reflects the diverse aspects of her life and the unique perspective it has given her.
 Davi designed the twelve stained glass windows at BCC, and fabricated the windows along with three other artists, all BCC members, her new project will be to help create the stained glass door and Ner Tamid for the Ark in the new building her temple will be moving to in April 2011.

 Davi has served as the Executive Vice Presidents for the Pacific Southwest Regional Board with the Union for Reform Judaism (URJ) and currently take on the role as a Bridgebuilder for the West District.

-Davi holds a B.A. degree in Biological Science from the University of California, Berkeley, where she met her spouse of 31 years, Bracha Yael Cheng.
+Davi holds a B.A. degree in Biological Science from the University of California, Berkeley, where she met her spouse, Bracha Yael Cheng.

 Rabbi Romiel Daniel was born and raised in Mumbai, India in a religious home following the Indian Jewish tradition.
 After first arriving in the United States, to earn his Masters in Chemistry from Brandeis University, Rabbi Daniel returned to India to become the Vice President of an apparel company, moving from India to Mauritius and eventually Madagascar, before finally coming back to America to train as a Cantor at Yeshiva University.
-In 2008, Rabbi Daniel became Cantor of RPJC and in 2015 our Rabbi.
+In 2008, Rabbi Daniel became Cantor of Rego Park Jewish Center.